What impact can a mobile app have on your business?

 Conclusion

-In summary, a mobile app has a profound impact on a company's growth: improved visibility, more conversions, increased customer loyalty, optimized marketing costs, and integration of new technologies.
+In summary, a mobile app has a profound impact on a company's growth: better visibility, more conversions, increased loyalty, optimized marketing costs, and integration of new technologies.

-In 2025, not having a mobile app means leaving the field open to competitors.
+In 2025, not having a mobile app will mean leaving the field open to competitors.

 To take your thinking further: